davidtchiu/davidtchiu.github.io/teaching/cs261/lab11.expr/index.md

     - `ExpressionTree(String infix)`: The constructor takes an infix expression as a String, builds and stores a tree to represent it Do not save the expression string as an instance variable.
 Again, you can expect that a well-formed infix expression will be given.

   - It must support the following methods:

     - `public double evaluate()`: Evaluate the expression and return its value as a double.

     - `public String toString()`: Returns a String containing a fully-parenthesized representation of the expression.
 Because the infix string was not stored as an instance variable in the constructor, you must build and return this string by traversing the tree.

 #### Sample Interactions
 Some sample interactions with the `ExpressionTree` class are shown below.
-Note that the last three demonstrate exceptions being thrown.

 ```java
 ExpressionTree e = new ExpressionTree("5.2");